 When you decide to quit using cocaine, it takes your body some time to catch up with your decision.
-While the body still believes that it "needs" the drug, you will likely experience cravings.
+While the body still believes it "needs" the drug, you will likely experience cravings.
 These cravings are not permanent, and you will have them less and less over time, but what are you to do until then?
 You have to have a plan to cope.

 Physical vs. Psychological Cravings

 All cravings start in the brain; they are not physical in nature.
 When you are going through withdrawal, you might have some physical symptoms, like shakiness, chills, and pain, but these are not physical cravings; they are symptoms of the body detoxing from the drug.
 Cravings are in no way connected to your physical health, and it is very rare to need medical attention when detoxing from this drug.

 Making the conscious decision to work through your cravings is something to be proud of.
 Although this will likely be difficult, it should get easier over time.

 Step One: Look to the Root of Your Cravings